sparkfun/SparkFun_Thing_Plus_RA6M5/docs/hardware_overview.md

 		---

 		The [Qwiic connect system](https://www.sparkfun.com/qwiic) is a solderless, polarized connection system that allows users to seamlessly daisy chain 	I^2^C boards together.
-Play the video below to learn more about the Qwiic connect system or click on the banner above to learn more about [Qwiic 	products](https://www.sparkfun.com/qwiic).
+Play the video, to learn more about the Qwiic connect system or click on the banner above to learn more about [Qwiic 	products](https://www.sparkfun.com/qwiic).

 		</div>